keithalewis/xll12/README.md

 > `$(registry:HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths\excel.exe)`

-To have Excel open your add in when debugging and specify the default directory set `Command Arguments` to be
+To have Excel open your add-in when debugging and specify the default directory set `Command Arguments` to be

 > `"$(TargetPath)" /p "$(ProjectDir)"`